 The Defining Moment

 But this is why he and I were in Italy, just starting our holiday, when we were called about the eruption of a problem at home.
-Scott, which is what we all called Jonathan, Craig's oldest son, who lived with us, had assaulted Morgan, my natural daughter who my parents had adopted when she was 12.
+Scott, which is what we all called Jonathan Scott Franklin, Craig's oldest son, who lived with us, had assaulted Morgan, my natural daughter who my parents had adopted when she was 12.

-All of those present agreed on what had happened and reported Dr. Franklin's actions in the same terms because this shocked them.
+All of those present agreed on what had happened and reported Dr. Franklin's actions in the same terms because these calloused and illegal actions also shocked them.

 Morgan was tasked to make sure chores were done.
 Since we had a cleaner this was not onerous for any of the kids.
 But Scott had been permitted to get his own cat and the animal had defecated on the rug outside of one of the bedrooms and Morgan stepped in it as the animal scampered away, having relieved itself.

 After cleaning off her foot, Morgan found Scott, informed him of his pet's deed and asked him to clean it up.
 Scott objected with multiple justifications and excuses, but Morgan persisted.
-Scott, though still not of adult years was much larger than Morgan.
+Scott, though still not of adult years, being 16 at the time, was much larger than Morgan.
 Losing his temper, never slow to do so, he grabbed Morgan by the neck and started strangling her.

 Hearing the ruckus, Ayn and Dawn emerged calling to Scott to stop.
 Scott persisted in his attack.
 Dawn went over to the two, grabbed Scott by the balls and twisted, ending the attack.